Country guide

 The company is free to choose the entity in which it will affiliate its workers.

 Residents of Colombia and individuals living abroad but earning income in Colombia are subject to tax on a monthly basis.
-Employees usually spend an average of 9 to 10 percent of their salaries on taxes and social security contributions.
+Employees usually spend an average of 9% to 10% of their salaries on taxes and social security contributions.

 Every employee whose work contract is governed by Colombian labour regulations must be affiliated to the integral social security system.